gitlabhq/gitlab-runner/docs/shells/index.md

 goto :EOF
 ```

+### Access CMD shell when PowerShell is the default

+The project: [Call CMD From Default PowerShell in GitLab CI](https://gitlab.com/guided-explorations/microsoft/windows/call-cmd-from-powershell) demonstrates how to gain access to the CMD shell when PowerShell is the default shell on a runner.

-## Video walkthrough of a working example
+### Video walkthrough of working PowerShell examples

 The [Slicing and Dicing with PowerShell on GitLab CI](https://www.youtube.com/watch?v=UZvtAYwruFc)
 video is a walkthrough of the [PowerShell Pipelines on GitLab CI](https://gitlab.com/guided-explorations/gitlab-ci-yml-powershell-tips-tricks-and-hacks/powershell-pipelines-on-gitlab-ci)